medly/starter/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-### Expected Behavior
+### Expected behavior

-Write a crisp description of what was expected to occur.
+A clear and concise description of what you expected to happen.

 ### Screenshots

 If applicable, add screenshots to explain the problem.

-### Package Versions
+### Package versions

-### Additional Context
+### Additional context

-If needed, add additional information about the problem.
+Add any other context about the problem here.